tomwechsler/Cisco_Cybersecurity_Fundamentals/README.md

 - Practice with hands-on labs and simulations.
 - Join study groups or forums to discuss topics with peers.
 - Take practice exams to assess your knowledge.

+## Measure Up practice exams

+For practice exams, visit [Measure Up](https://www.measureup.com).
+They provide a good simulation of the actual exam environment and question types.